- 409A valuation

 -

-Forecasted revenue for the next 12 months, from the valuation date to the next two calendar years
+Forecasted annual revenue for the next two calendar years, starting from the valuation date

 -